Home Hip Replacement Complications

 Blood Clots and Nerve Damage

 Nerves and blood vessels can sometimes be damaged during surgical procedures.
 In hip replacement surgery, damage can occur when the surgical team cuts through tissue and moves it out of the way to implant the artificial hip.
+Modern techniques such as nerve monitoring can help reduce these risks.

 Component Loosening and Early Implant Failure

 Loosening is a serious long-term complication and is an indicator that a revision surgery will be required.
 Components can loosen because they wear out or cement fails to hold them in place.
+While this is more common in older implant designs, newer cementless and hybrid implants have improved longevity.

 A study published in Orthopedics looked at 80 patients with metal-on-metal (MoM) hips who needed revision surgery.
 The most common problem was the socket portion of the hip loosening without any infection.